On the Fringe (2011 TV series)

-On the Fringe 2011 (simplified Chinese: 边缘父子) is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-The show's main cast were Li Nanxing, Fann Wong, Rui En and Zhang Yaodong, with Li returning to the drama career after a two-year hiatus.
+On the Fringe (simplified Chinese: 边缘父子) is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
+The show's main cast were Li Nanxing, Fann Wong, Rui En and Zhang Yaodong.
 The show which lasted 20 episodes premiered on 2 August 2011 and ended on 29 August 2011.
 This drama is a remake from the 1987 series of the same name, which also stars Li and features ex-prisoners and similar antiheroes.

 Synopsis

 Yao Zhiyong and his group of friends are a gang of rebellious teenagers who call themselves the WCS.
 They regularly get into fights with rival gangs.
 On one such occasion, Zhiyong and his friends had a close brush with the law when the police were called in.
 At home, he has been walking the thin line by trying to keep his "extracurricular activities" away from his mother.

 Meanwhile, Tian Yibang is nearing the end of his jail sentence and reminisces about his old life.
 Before going to jail, he had been happily married and had a baby son.
 He refused to change to his old ways and the police soon caught up with him.
 His wife later came to prison and told him that she was taking away their son and raise him herself without acknowledging him as the birth father.
 Heartbroken, Yibang resolves to change his life around.

 Yibang is released from prison and tries to find some work.
 At the same time, Zhiyong has been getting into trouble and by chance, their paths cross.
 Yibang sees his old self in Zhiyong and attempts to help Zhiyong before he goes on the road of no return.
 To his shock, he later discovers that Zhiyong is his long-lost biological son.
 Can Yibang help Zhiyong before it is too late?